-Now that the expansion is complete, we have two sections from kindergarten through 8th grade.
-The classroom teacher teaches the core subjects with the help of a Teaching Assistant.
+The Wesley School has two sections per grade from Kindergarten through 8th grade.
+In lower school, the classroom teacher teaches the core subjects with the help of a Teaching Associate.
 Enrichment classes in computer, music, art, PE, and foreign language (Spanish) are taught by specialists in each area.
 All classes in the lower school use Everyday Math as the basis for the mathematics program.
 Literature is an essential part of the language arts program, which, along with Writing Workshop and Reading Workshop, provides an integrated approach to reading and writing skills and development.

 Our Learning Expectations